- Go Hiking

 |Trails Overview:|| |

-The park has four blazed trails [0.5 to 6.0 miles].
+The park has eight blazed trails.
 Most of these are multiple-use trails open to hikers, horses, and mountain bikers.
 A six-mile-long yellow-blazed trail circles the perimeter of the park, and several connecting trails facilitate shorter loop hikes.
 The park is also traversed by the Patriots' Path, which extends southeast into the Morristown National Historical Park.
-Trail map is available on the park's web site.

 West of Exit 35 off I-287.
 For map and written directions use the Contact Information below and follow links to the park.